Email marketing

 • International Mind-Body-Wellness Day (Jan.
 3rd) This holiday reinforces the concept of self-care and highlights the importance of mental well-being.
 Use emails to send your customers wellness tips, checklists to track their mental health, and a selection of your products to improve their overall well-being and become the best version of themselves.

 • Martin Luther King Jr. Day (the third Monday of the year, Jan.
-15th) This day is great for focusing on your company’s values and showing that you care about human rights and equality.
-In your email newsletter, highlight your company charities, or offer the subscribers to participate in volunteer activities by purchasing some of your products or services.
+20th) This day is great for focusing on your company’s values and showing that you care about human rights and equality.
+In your email newsletter, highlight your company charities or offer subscribers to participate in volunteer activities by purchasing some of your products or services.

 • Blue Monday (the third Monday of the year, Jan.
-15th) It’s believed to be the most depressing day of the year.
+19th) It’s often described as the most depressing day of the year (even though the “formula” behind it isn’t scientific).
 Use it as an opportunity to cheer up your customers with discount codes or uplifting articles from your blog.

 • National Compliment Day (Jan.
 24th) Brighten someone’s day and bring people joy by emphasizing their strengths!
 Don’t sell anything — simply send a thank you email and show how much you value your customers.